minshi123/gitlab/doc/user/gitlab_com/index.md

 - All the limitations mentioned in our [beta definition](https://about.gitlab.com/handbook/product/#beta).
 - The average provisioning time for a new Windows VM is 5 minutes.
-  This means that for the beta you will notice slower build start times on the Windows Shared Runner fleet compared to Linux.
+  This means that you will notice slower build start times on the Windows Shared Runner fleet during the beta when compared to Linux.
 In a future release we will add the ability to the autoscaler which will enable the pre-warming of virtual machines.
 This will significantly reduce the time it takes to provision a VM on the Windows fleet.
 You can